ros-navigation/docs.nav2.org/setup_guides/urdf/setup_urdf.rst

         Value: Orbit (rviz)
       Saved: ~

 Lastly, let us modify the ``CMakeLists.txt`` file in the project root directory to include the files we just created during the package installation process.
-Add the following snippet to ``CMakeLists.txt`` file preferrably above the ``if(BUILD_TESTING)`` line:
+Add the following snippet to ``CMakeLists.txt`` file preferably above the ``if(BUILD_TESTING)`` line:

 .. code-block:: shell